IbHansen/modelflow-manual/papers/Reproducibility README.md

 - **Python 3.12.6**
-  - Modelflow 2.157
+  - Modelflow 2.58
   - Jupyter Notebook 6
 - Jupyter Book
 - MikTex or TexLive

+#### Installing Python

+MiniConda providing only the essential components for running python.

+A guide for installing **MiniConda under windows** can be found [here](https://www.anaconda.com/docs/getting-started/miniconda/main).

+#### Installing Modelflow and Jupyter Book

 The commands below create a `ModelFlow` environment and install into it the `ModelFlow` package and several supporting packages that are useful when using `ModelFlow` in conjunction with `EViews` or `Jupyter Notebook`.

+Also the [Jupyter book library](https://jupyterbook.org/) is installed.
+This allows the replicator to generate the full book.

-The commands should be cut and paste (either one by one, or as a block) into the Anaconda or Miniconda command prompt environment.
-Instructions for activating the environment in windows are included in the box.
+The commands should be cut and paste (either one by one, or as a block) into the  Anaconda command prompt environment.

+To open the Anaconda/MiniConda prompt:

+1. In the windows command prompt, type Anaconda (or Miniconda)
+2. If Anaconda/Miniconda have been successfully installed an icon entitled Anaconda(Minoconda) Prompt will be available in windows.
+Click on this.
+3. This will open a python command shell where the commands listed below can be entered.

 ```
-conda create -n ModelFlow -c ibh -c conda-forge ModelFlow_book -y
+conda create -n ModelFlow -c ibh -c conda-forge ModelFlow_book jupyter-book -y
 conda activate ModelFlow

 pip install dash_interactive_graphviz